-The County can research a property for you.
+The County can research a property to let you know if/which engineering or environmental reports you need for your specific project.
+The County does not create the actual engineering or environmental reports.
 Fees apply.
 Private firms also conduct property research.

 Critical Areas Report | Wetlands Report | Gopher Soils & Other Reports

 Email, leave a voice mail, or visit the permit office (the Building Development Center) in person.
 Experienced staff may be able to answer your questions.
 Walk-ins welcome.